- If there are no power options in the Windows 10 Start menu, that is probably an OS bug.

-For some users who’ve updated their OS, that means there were no Shutdown, Restart, Sleep, Hibernate options in the Power Options menu.
-Instead, the Start Menu offered only the sign out option.
+They are not just greyed out.
+The Shutdown, Restart, Sleep, and Hibernate options in the Power Options menu are missing completely.
+Instead, the Start Menu offered only the sign-out option.

-- Go to Start > type cmd > launch Command Prompt as an Admin
+- Go to Start, type cmd, and launch Command Prompt as an administrator.

 - Type the following commands and hit Enter after each one:

 After running all the above scans, restart your PC and see if the power options have been restored.

 - Open the Group Policy Editor by typing gpedit.msc in Search and clicking Enter.

 - Go to the following settings and double-click on it to open the configuration box:

 - Now, double-click on Remove and prevent access to the ShutDown, Restart…

 - Select Not Configured or Disabled and click Apply.

 However, if you are using Windows 10 Home, the Group Policy Editor is not available, but you can still install gpedit separately.